bikundkumar/Clock/README.md

-# Crow Web Server Project
+# Animated Clock with Dark Mode Toggle

 This project demonstrates a simple web server using the Crow C++ framework.
-The server serves an HTML page along with associated CSS and JavaScript files. **The page is designed to display an animated clock with a dark mode toggle option.**
+The server serves an HTML page along with associated CSS and JavaScript files. **The clock updates in real-time and allows users to switch between light and dark modes..**

 ## Prerequisites